All you need to know

 But this is not the only official or otherwise credible story, and there are actually good reasons to question how much the globe has actually warmed.

-Today, institutions like the American NOAA and NASA-GISS presents a graph that indicates a temperature increase of more than 1,1C since 1880, most of it after 1970, when the warming also accelerates:
+Today, institutions like the American NOAA and NASA-GISS presents a graph that indicates a temperature increase of about 1,7°C since 1880, most of it after 1970, when the warming also accelerates:

-… while the British Hadley Climate Research Unit at University of East Anglia as late as 2009 claimed a rise of only 0,62C since 1880, with no accelerating trend (HadCRUT3):
+… while the British Hadley Climate Research Unit at University of East Anglia as late as 2009 claimed a rise of only about 0,6°C since 1880, when NASA-GISS already had about 1,5°C. Also, there’s no accelerating trend (HadCRUT3):

 Measurements by satellites indicate that there has been virtually no warming since 2002, so it’s safe to assume that about the same is still true (RSS, Remote Sensing System – disregard the natural warming spikes from El Nino):